 Internet surveillance, disinformation campaigns, and manipulation of digital media are some of the greatest threats to democracy today.
 To counter those threats, and to support free and equitable societies, organizations need strategic thinkers with expertise in communications, technology, and policy.

-The new American University School of Communication MA in Media, Technology & Democracy will give you the tools you need to examine complex social problems, analyze emerging trends in media and technology, and develop and evaluate policy.
+The American University School of Communication MA in Media, Technology & Democracy will give you the tools you need to examine complex social problems, analyze emerging trends in media and technology, and develop and evaluate policy.

 In this program designed for working professionals, you will build upon your existing knowledge and experience, completing PhD-level coursework in communication technology, history and law.
 That solid foundation in theory, combined with practical training in qualitative and quantitative research methodologies, will prepare you for a leadership role in a media, government, or non-profit organization or to pursue a PhD in communication studies.